ruuda/blog/posts/2014-10-20-writing-a-path-tracer-in-rust-part-7-conclusion.md

 there are quantitative measures as well.
 If I compare the number of non-whitespace source characters, the C++ version has roughly 109 thousand characters
-— excluding the CIE 1964 files that I did not port
+— excluding the files that I did not port
 — whereas the Rust version has roughly 74 thousand characters, about two thirds the size of the C++ version.